 Whenever someone’s job takes them to multiple locations throughout the day they need to be prepared for a change in environment or terrain.
 However, that doesn’t mean that it is their responsibility to make sure the area they are working in is safe.
 The party that owns the property and any managers of that property are responsible for ensuring that the entire area is reasonably free of hazards in order to protect any visitors or outside workers.

-Unfortunately for one service technician, a property he visited was not kept free of hazards, causing him to slip and fall, changing his life forever.
+Unfortunately for one service technician, a property he visited was not kept free of hazards, causing him to fall, changing his life forever.

-The slip and fall victim was a 51-year-old service technician at the time of his accident.
+The victim was a 51-year-old service technician at the time of his accident.
 His work comprised of him traveling to different companies and fixing or cleaning various machines such as soda machines.
 On this particular day, he was working on a soft drink machine in a restaurant.

 The ER doctor, after running numerous tests, informed him that he had torn his rotator cuff and would require surgery.
 After a few weeks of physical therapy, he underwent the recommended procedure.
 Unfortunately, one surgical repair was not enough and he needed a second surgery nearly a year later.

 The scar tissue left behind has limited his range of motion and he has constant pain in his shoulder.
 These restrictions mean that he cannot continue in his previous profession.